Swarms of locusts forced Somalia to declare a national emergency. Skin-crawling photos show how menacing their plagues can be.

 Source: The New York Times

 But today’s desert locusts are just as havoc-wreaking.
-According to Dominique Burgeon, an emergency services director at the UN Food and Agriculture Organization, called the current plague in Africa “an unprecedented situation.”
+According to Dominique Burgeon, an emergency services director at the UN Food and Agriculture Organization, the current outbreak in Africa is “an unprecedented situation.”

 - source